jjoseph-anderson/jjoseph-anderson/README.md

 ## Hi there!

-My name is Joseph Anderson and I am currently working as a Quantitative Risk Analyst at Grant Thornton.
+My name is Joseph Anderson and I am currently working as a Risk Analyst at Man Group.
+Previously, I worked as a Quantitative risk analyst at Grant Thornton.
 I graduated in 2024 with a BSc in Theoretical Physics from UCD.
 I have a passion for applied mathematics and computational modelling.
 This page features a range of projects from my final year thesis to personal machine learning projects.

 For more information please visit my [website](https://jjoseph-anderson.github.io/).